 Also review replies before the next scheduled step.
 If a prospect asks a question and your system sends the next generic follow-up anyway, the campaign immediately feels careless.
 Good cadence software should pause on replies and move the conversation into a human review flow.

-Let Omentir manage the logistics of your sequences.
-Configure your follow-up templates, set safe delays, and let the AI agent handle the scheduling, leaving you to focus on the warm conversations that reach your inbox.
+Let Omentir handle the logistics.
+Set the templates, set safe delays, and let the agent schedule.
+You spend time on the warm conversations that actually hit the inbox.

 The best follow-up strategy is not persistence at all costs.
 It is respectful relevance over time.
 Every touch should either make the conversation easier for the buyer or make it easier for you to know when to stop.